-How To Setup Streaming Media Server Using Jellyfin In Linux - OSTechNix
+Setup Streaming Media Server Using Jellyfin In Linux - OSTechNix

-This guide explains how to setup streaming media server using Jellyfin in Linux.
 Jellyfin is a free, cross-platform and open source alternative to propriety media streaming applications such as Emby and Plex.

 The main developer of Jellyfin forked it from Emby after the announcement of Emby transitioning to a proprietary model.

-Jellyfin doesn’t include any premium features, licenses or membership plans.
+Jellyfin doesn't include any premium features, licenses or membership plans.
 It is completely free and open source project supported by hundreds of community members.

 Using jellyfin, we can instantly setup Linux media server in minutes and access it via LAN/WAN from any devices using multiple apps.
 Jellyfin supports GNU/Linux, Mac OS and Microsoft Windows operating systems.

 Install Jellyfin On Linux

-As of writing this guide, Jellyfin packages are available for most popular Linux distributions, such as Arch Linux, Debian, CentOS, Fedora and Ubuntu.
+As of writing this guide, Jellyfin is packaged for most popular Linux distributions, such as Arch Linux, Debian, Fedora, CentOS, and Ubuntu.

 Jellyfin is available in AUR.
-On Arch Linux and its derivatives like Antergos, Manjaro Linux, you can install Jellyfin using any AUR helper tools, for example YaY.
+On Arch Linux and its derivatives like EndeavourOS, and Manjaro Linux, you can install Jellyfin using any AUR helper tools, for example Paru or YaY.

 $ yay -S jellyfin

+On Debian, Ubuntu, ElementaryOS, and Pop OS, run the following commands one by one to add Jellyfin repository and install Jellyfin media server:

-$ sudo apt install apt-transport-https
+$ sudo apt install curl gnupg

 $ sudo apt update